ryanRfox/go-algorand/tools/teal/examples/payment_channel.md

 Notice a keyfile is created for each account which contains the private key.
 Keep these files secured offline for future use during the signing process.

-These new accounts must be imported into a wallet using the 25 word mnemonic encoded within each keyfile.
-Use `algokey` to export mnemonic string for esch accounts:
+These new accounts must be imported into a wallet using the 25-word mnemonic encoded within each keyfile.
+Use `algokey` to export mnemonic string for each accounts:

 `export ACCOUNT_A_MNEMONIC=$(algokey export -f keys/ACCOUNT_A | head -n1 | awk 'BEGIN{FS=":"} { print $2 }')`
 `export ACCOUNT_B_MNEMONIC=$(algokey export -f keys/ACCOUNT_B | head -n1 | awk 'BEGIN{FS=":"} { print $2 }')`